bkolada/ibuk_scraper/README.md

 + maybe give a poor quality for less size

 !
 WARNING
-That tool is fit to my window so before u will use that properly u should set all dimmensions that will fit to your screen.
+That tool fits to my window so before u will use that properly u should set all dimmensions that will fit to your screen.